Teachers' Guide | Graduate School of Life Sciences

 These guidelines serve as a complement to the guidelines mentioned above, specifically tailored to the context of research projects.

-Before using GenAI in your research projects, students must discuss with their supervisor how much they feel GenAI can be used.
+Before using GenAI in research projects, students must discuss with their supervisor how much they feel GenAI can be used.
 Unauthorised use of GenAI can be considered fraud as specified in the EER.

 GenAI research project guidelines for Master’s students and supervisors